 Now here is the same job done with AI:

-How to Redesign Your Website with AI in PlayCode: Step by Step
+How to Redesign a Website With AI in Six Steps

 Here is exactly what the process looks like, step by step.
 Even if you have never used an AI tool before, you can follow along.